Work About

 76%

-of readers hold 3 or more active content subscriptions but actively read fewer than 2
+hold 3+ subs, actively read fewer than 2

 83%

-said they've abandoned a paywalled article at least once in the past two weeks
+abandoned a paywall in the past two weeks

 61%

-of creators earn under ₹10,000/month from content despite spending 15+ hours/week creating
+of creators earn under ₹10k/month despite 15+ hrs/week

 54%